yessycrown/t4ds/_posts/2023-04-09-topological-distances.md

 With these two height filtrations in hand, we can define the bottleneck distance between them in R.

-Begin by taking a look at each persistence diagram.
+Recall each persistence diagram, and think for a moment about the optimal pairing defining the bottleneck distance.

 ```
 vdiag1$diagram